tinyplex/tinybase/site/home/index.md

   </h2>
   <p>
     Modern apps deserve better.
 Why trade reactive user experiences to be able to use relational data?
-Why sacrifice store features for bundle size?
-And why should the cloud do all the work
+Why sacrifice features for bundle size?
+And why does the cloud do all the work
     <a href='https://localfirstweb.dev/' target='_blank'>anyway</a>?
   </p>
   <p><em>TinyBase is a smart new way to structure your local app data:</em></p>